CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 note: Since every morsel packs a big punch...its suggested to slice smaller portions.

-Click HERE for a PRINT version of this recipe.
+Click HERE for a PRINT version.

 PREPARATION: